DataDog/documentation/content/en/tracing/guide/trace-php-cli-scripts.md

 ## Short-running CLI scripts

-A short-running script typically runs for a few seconds or minutes and the expected behavior is to receive one trace each time the script is executed.
+A short-running script typically runs for a few seconds or minutes.
+The expected behavior is to receive one trace each time the script is executed.

 By default, tracing is disabled for PHP scripts that run from the command line.
 Opt in by setting `DD_TRACE_CLI_ENABLED` to `1`.